aminya/Tree/README.md

 });
 ```

-In the above example, notice that you can construct any iterator from any `TreeNode<DataType>` object without having to go through an instance of `Tree<DataType>`.
+In the above example, notice that you can construct any iterator from any `Tree<DataType>::Node` object without having to go through an instance of `Tree<DataType>`.
 Also note that while the example above uses a `LeafIterator`, the use of any of the other iterator types is also perfectly valid.

 For more examples, check out the benchmarks and the unit tests.